Rivos ASIC Engineer Salary | $190K-$200K+ | Levels.fyi

 The median ASIC Engineer compensation in United States package at Rivos totals $200K per year.
-View the base salary, stock, and bonus breakdowns for Rivos's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Rivos's total compensation packages.
 Last updated: 10/8/2025

 Company